 Graduate Teaching Assistant (GTA) Workshop

-Held semi-annually before the fall and spring semesters begin, the Graduate Teaching Assistant (GTA) Workshop introduces students who plan to become new teaching assistants to effective teaching methods and tools and educates them about University policies and resources.
-The GTA/ITA Workshop emphasizes the importance of providing high-quality instruction at Mississippi State University.
+The Graduate Teaching Assistant (GTA) Workshop, held prior to the start of the Fall and Spring semesters, introduces students who plan to become new teaching assistants to effective teaching methods and tools and educates them about University policies and resources.
+The GTA Workshops emphasize the importance of providing high-quality instruction at Mississippi State University.
 All first-time GTAs, both domestic and international, are required to attend the Workshop.

 Failure to complete the GTA Workshop, including partial attendance or tardiness to Workshop sessions, will render a student ineligible for the Microteaching/Classroom Certification and a teaching assistantship award.